Felixgun/DUWBN_SE-RBGRU-ETN_ODMR/README.md

 ## Example Output

 ![Robot Output](./images/result.png)
-*Figure 4 — Output visualization*
+*Figure 5 — Output visualization*

-The model enables smooth, real-time control with minimal latency.
-It performs well even when gestures are performed at varying speeds or orientations.
+The model enables smooth, real-time control with minimal misrecognition.
+It performs well even when gestures are performed at varying orientations and sub-regions.

 ---